funkatron/html-project-base/README.md

 This is a skeleton for HTML/JS/CSS apps.
 I made it for me.
 If other people want to use it, cool!

+## What's it do?

+Provides you a very basic system for building web sites and browser-based apps.
+It includes:

+* The Foundation CSS framework and AngularJS
+* Gives you a basic web server you can start and stop with simple CLI commands
+* Uses Compass to auto-compile SASS into CSS as you make changes
+* Includes a script to combine and minify your JavaScript

 ## Stuff it uses

 * [Foundation w/ Compass/SCSS](http://foundation.zurb.com/docs/compass.php)